Sumit-Nayek/New_upcoming_project/README.md

-# 💰 Financial Document Analyzer
+# 💰 Financial Transaction Analyzer

 A fast, interactive web application built with Streamlit that extracts, analyzes, and categorizes transaction data from bank statement PDFs.